-When growing herbs indoors, you may want to maximize the drainage.
-A lot of herbs hate having wet roots, even those that grow in more damp conditions.
+When growing fresh herbs indoors, you may want to maximize the drainage.
+A lot of herbs hate having wet plant roots, even those that grow in more damp conditions.

 Add perlite to your potting mix.
-Choose potting mixes that consist of base substrate like peat moss, which is the most forgiving medium and has the highest buffering of nutrients and the best water holding ability.
+Choose potting mixes consisting of the base substrate like peat moss, which is the most forgiving medium and has the highest buffering of nutrients and the best ability to hold enough water.

-If you want to go the DIY route, you can mix one part perlite, one part compost, and one part peat moss with a little lime.
-You can also use a slow-release plant fertilizer, which provides nutrients to your herbs, instead of a liquid fertilizer.
+If you want to go the DIY route for your indoor herbs, you can mix one part perlite, compost, and peat moss with a little lime.
+Another great choice, is that you can also use a slow-release plant fertilizer, which provides good nutrient levels for your edible plants instead of liquid fertilizer.

 You might also like: Indoor Gardening Ideas For Vegetables And Herbs!
 No Backyard, No Problem!